Gallery of early trophozoites

 Gallery of Early Trophozoites

-At the very earliest point all trophozoites appear as ring forms and species differences are very difficult to distinguish - "species specific" features may appear as parasites mature toward late trophozoite stages.
+At this very earliest developmental stage all trophozoites appear as ring forms.
+In the earliest forms any differences between species rely most on size and thickness such that species differences are very difficult to distinguish - however in many cases recognisable "species specific" features begin to appear as parasites mature toward late trophozoite stages.

 P.falciparum

-Small delicate rings, and these may be the only forms seen in some patients at diagnosis.
-Infected red cells have normal (or slightly crenated) appearance.
+Small delicate rings, and may be the only forms seen in some patients at diagnosis.
+The infected red cells have normal (or slightly crenated) appearance.

 -